wellesley-prog-sys/wasmtime/cranelift/isle/veri/isle_fuzzing/src/ReadMe.md

 - **convert_rules**: Parses ISLE file into rules and converts them into expressions.
 - **to_clif_list**: Converts expressions to CLIF instructions.
 - **format_output**: Formats the CLIF program output.
+- **process_non_inst_term**: Takes term_name, termenv, typeenv, constructors and extractors, looks to see if in term environment.
+If TermDecl and has external constructor, adds term name to constructors.
+If EnumVariant (PRINT MSG??).
+- **match_inst_or_non_inst**: Takes sym, args, termenv, typenev, constructors, extractors.
+If it is an Instruction, create Expr::Inst.
+Else, calls **process_non_inst_term** and create Expr::NotAnInst.

 ## Usage
 First, install and setup RUST following this link: https://www.rust-lang.org/tools/install.